Tick by Tick Data Configuration

 - LMAX Trading Service

 - DTN IQ Feed Data Service.
 Only when downloading historical Tick data and you must be aware of the 8 Day Tick Data Limitation.
-We recommend the Sierra Chart Real-Time and Historical Exchange Data Feed instead.
+We recommend using either of the Real-Time Exchange Data Feeds Available from Sierra Chart instead.
 The 8-day tick limitation from IQ Feed has proven to be an ongoing serious limitation and problem for users and has been an unnecessary support burden upon us.

 - Cryptocurrency Data Services

 When using Interactive Brokers data, there is complete and total inaccuracy with Bid Volume and Ask Volume, the number of trades and volume.
 Historical Bid Volume and Ask Volume is not provided either.
-Sierra Chart Support will not provide any help with any data problems encountered with Interactive Brokers. when using Interactive Brokers you must use the Sierra Chart Real-Time and Historical Exchange Data Feed for a reliable and complete data feed.
+Sierra Chart Support will not provide any help with any data problems encountered with Interactive Brokers. when using Interactive Brokers you must use one of the Real-Time Exchange Data Feeds Available from Sierra Chart for a reliable and complete data feed.